anands-repo/hello/README.md

 ```

-To run PacBio variant calling, please use the following command (please add `--include_hp` option, and use the haplotag model in the `models` directory).
+To run PacBio variant calling, please use the following command (please add `--include_hp` option, and use the haplotag model in the `models` directory when using haplotagged BAM files).

 ```
 python python/call.py \